Email segmentation can greatly increase your email open rates, your conversion rates, and your revenue.

 Everyone is busy, and it could be that the customer got distracted with something and forgot to complete the purchase.
 These kind of reminders will increase sales, but be careful not to overdo the reminders.

-So these are the basics of email segmentation strategy and some ways of how you can incorporate it in your business.
+So these are the basics of email segmentation strategy and some ways of how you can incorporate it into your business.

-Email segmentation, as we have discussed earlier, is a very good email marketing strategy and increase sales if you do it right.
+Email segmentation, as we have discussed earlier, is a very good email marketing strategy and increases sales if you do it right

 The key is to identify the different types of customers on your subscriber list, figure out what each customer truly needs, and deliver value to them.